lwinkler/markus/README.md

 Markus:
 =======

+**MIGRATION**: The latest version of this repo will be found at <https://codeberg.org/lwinkler/markus>.

 Markus is a program to create video detection applications.
 Its base philosophy is that an application can be separated into a set of simple modules.

 Each module implements a simple function (pattern detection, object tracking, background subtraction ...).
 Each module can have input an output streams of different types.